 Connect based engine¶

 Kafka Connect is the framework to use for moving data in and out of Apache Kafka.
 We provide 25+ Connectors.
-Each source or sink have their own specific connection details.
-Working with our clients we realized the way Connect expects configuration is not allowing for easy connector management.
-To give you an example let’s take a JMS Sink.
+Each source or sink has its own specific connection details.
+Working with our clients, we realized that the way Connect expects configuration does not allow an easy connector management.
+Let us take a JMS Sink as an example.
 We want to push data from Kafka topics to JMS Topics.
-For that, we need a mapping between the JMS source and Kafka target.
-Let’s add on top a secure JMS connection and furthermore from each JMS payload we want a few fields.
+For that, we need a mapping between the JMS source and the Kafka target.
+Let us add on top of this a secure JMS connection.
+Last, we want specific fields from each JMS payload.
 The way the majority of connectors are written makes them cumbersome to configure and manage such instances.
 Keep things simple and make Kafka accessible is our motto, therefore we provide a SQL like syntax to describe the above.

 Here is an example of a Lenses SQL for Connect, for moving data from Kafka to JMS: